LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 * Following on from above, if you hold Alt when you drag a file or folder, it'll bring up a menu asking if you want to move, copy or link to the location you drop it.
 Ctrl (Copy) and Shift (Move) offer move or copy shown on the mouse cursor as + for copy, arrow for move.

+Disable ToolTips in Photoshop to stop the annoying ToolTip bug, It's in the Tools section of Edit - Preferences now.

 -------------